Skip to main content

 Fallback: Per-Assertion Grading

-If batch fails (malformed JSON), fall back to grading one assertion at a time:
+If batch fails (malformed JSON), fall back to grading one assertion at a time.

 grading_prompt="Grade this output against the assertion.